Introduction to & History of Ketamine Therapy

 The FDA considers ketamine’s use “Off-Label”, meaning the drug is being used in a fashion that has not been approved by the FDA.
 This is due to the fact that when ketamine was evaluated by the FDA in 1970 and subsequently in the 1990’s, these specific conditions were not studied at those times.
 However, that does not mean that it is not effective in treating severe depression.
 Quite the contrary.
 It has shown stunning success.
 Since then, numerous studies have been published by respected institutions in support of the effective use of ketamine in treating these conditions.

-For more current literature about the use of Ketamine in treating depression and anxiety disorders, Klarity Ketamine Clinic of Las Vegas has assembled a collection of medical and news articles for your review at our Ketamine Resources page.
+For more current literature about the use of Ketamine in treating depression and anxiety disorders, Klarity Clinic has assembled a collection of medical and news articles for your review at our Ketamine Resources page.